OpenThematic/Transcription_Pipeline/Readme.md

 - Python 3.x
 - Libraries: `pydub`, `yt_dlp`, `pyannote.audio`, `whisper`
 - ffmpeg (for audio extraction from video)
+- Ideally CUDA GPU with  10GB for whisper large or 6-8gb for whisper medium - will run on CPU, just slower.
 - See docker file

 ## Installation
+Ideally docker compose a dev environment via the compose yaml / dockerfile

 Usage